A Patch of Blue: Critical reception

 The Chicago Tribune wrote: "That storied shrew, the Wicked Stepmother, is back again.
 This time she's played by Shelley Winters, who is not actually a step relative...but is wicked enough to make anyone see red....Not woman enough to do a solo set in sadism, Shelley shares her apartment with another Mean Person, a gin-guzzling grandfather....The park is the girl's salvation, for there she meets a young man who opens up a new world to her.
 As played by Sidney Poitier, he is both kind and practical, never patronizing.....As Selina, newcome Hartman extracts what she can from the mawkish, melodramatic script and effectively captures the personality nuances of the pale, gaunt girl whose frightened-rabbit isolation in the bleak apartment is transformed into a childlike exuberance in the park where a patch of green becomes her patch of blue."

 The Time magazine review was mixed: "'A Patch of Blue' takes some getting used to.
 It starts as a pointless little tearjerker, then turns abruptly into contemporary hope opera.
 To save it from itself requires extraordinary skill, and the movie is fortunate in having miracle workers at hand....Luckily, Director Guy Green...has a knack for sustaining the sort of idea that in lesser hands might easily slip from pathos into bathos.
 Green's style is simple, forceful and true, and he habitually activates a performer's most astonishing inner resources.
 The prize of his present cast is 21-year-old film fledgling Elizabeth Hartman....Patch of Blue flirts openly with the issue of interracial love, only to leave it unresolved in the last reel, and the film's message becomes almost immaterial.
 In their quiet, tender scenes together, Hartman and Poitier conquer the insipidity of a plot that reduces tangled human problems to a case of the black leading the blind."

-A Patch of Blue has a 89% approval rating on Rotten Tomatoes, based on nine reviews.
+A Patch of Blue has an 89% approval rating on Rotten Tomatoes, based on nine reviews.